 To help ease the burden, the Government offers a range of financial support and incentives to help people make the switch.

 In the period between 2010 and 2021, it’s estimated that the Government provided financial incentives worth at least €322 million.
 More than half of that was paid in VRT relief for hybrid cars.

 Going forward, only BEVs will be eligible to receive State support.

 Wanting to purchase an EV is great, however, the reality is you’d be lucky to get your hands on a new one.
 That’s because there’s a severe shortage of new cars entering the Irish market.

-Earlier in the year, Volkswagen announced it had sold out of EVs in the US and Europe for the rest of 2022 - and it isn’t the only supplier struggling.
+In May of last year, Volkswagen announced it had sold out of EVs in the US and Europe for the rest of 2022 - and it hasn't been the only supplier struggling.

 3. Lack of chargers

 While there is a range of incentives for people to install EV chargers at home, there’s still a severe lack of publicly available chargers, particularly fast ones.

 According to the Society of the Irish Motor Industry (SIMI), to meet demand over the coming eight years, we need to install 100,000 fast-charging points.
 This will undeniably be a struggle considering at the moment we only have 1,900 public chargers, at 800 locations nationwide.

 It doesn’t help that just 33 public EV charging stations have been approved under a scheme announced three years ago, which aimed to develop up to 200 charge points annually.